hugeandbulk/start/README.md

 ¶ Prabhat % : 99.99

 § Both are investors, in all companies.
+Update soon and thanks.

 § investments as on, 2023
 - seed stage